2022 Summer Camp Registration – Step One

 - Minnesota Waldorf School reserves the right to cancel the registration of any camper whose actions are deemed dangerous or disruptive.
 If this occurs, no reduction or return of fee, or any part thereof, will be made.

-- Parents/guardians are responsible for signing their children in and out of summer camp.
+- Parents/guardians are responsible for ensuring their camper is dropped off with a camp counselor and for signing their children in and out of summer camp.

 - By accepting the above Terms and Conditions as described above, I confirm that my child has permission to participate in all camp programs, camp trips, and special outings planned and supervised by Minnesota Waldorf School summer camp staff.